Department website: http://psychology.wvu.edu/

 PSYC 367.
 Introduction to Clinical Psychology.
 3 Hours.

-PR: PSYC 202 and junior or senior standing.
+PR: PSYC 202 or PSYC 204 and junior or senior standing.
 Surveys field of clinical psychology, including its development, important issues regarding the training and practice of clinical psychologists, some of the politics of the profession, and future directions for the field.

 PSYC 370.
 Emotions and Mood.
 3 Hours.